billthefarmer/whatever-o-meter/README.md

 The plugin uses a WordPress shortcode, **[whatever-o-meter]**, or **[whateverometer]** to place the whatever-o-meter on the page.
-Only one shortcode should appear an any one Wordpress page, further appearences will not work, although the meter dial and intro text will appear.
+Only one shortcode should appear an any one Wordpress page, further appearances will not work, although the meter dial and intro text will appear.

 The plugin uses Wordpress custom fields to define the questions,